No Lenders Mortgage Insurance (LMI)

 Is an overseas qualification acceptable to lenders?

 An accountant with an Australian equivalent overseas qualification is usually accepted after a review.
+However, they are considered on a case by case basis.

 Partners in an accounting firm